battlecode/battlecode-server-2017/specs.md

 One way to deal with timing complexities is to use `yield()` judiciously.
 Calling `RobotController.yield()` ends the robot's computation for the current round.
 This has two advantages.

-First, robots consume power based on how many bytecodes they use every turn.
-A player that uses fewer bytecodes in a turn will be able to support more robots.
+First, robots gain action delay based on how many bytecodes they use every turn.
+A player that uses fewer bytecodes in a turn will be able to move and attack more frequently.

 Second, after a call to `RobotController.yield()`, subsequent code is executed at the beginning of a new round.
 Then, you have the full amount of bytecodes for your robot to do computations before the round changes.
 For instance, let's modify the example above to be: